 There you go, add a little oomph and jazz up your fried rice with simple Thai basil and fiery red chilis.
 If you are spice lover, go heavy handed with the red chilis and you have found your new favorite.

 Some magic happens when garlic and red chilis work together with peppery Thai basil.
 Find it out yourself when you wok up this fried rice.
 Have fun.
-I know your are going to love this one… easy Thai Basil Fried Rice on the table in 20 minutes!
+I know your are going to love this one.
+Easy dinner for tonight… Thai Basil Fried Rice on the table in 20 minutes!

 Be sure to check our other cracking Asian Recipes on GypsyPlate, and come back again for all the new flavors coming to you.